Joan de Sagarra: Life and career

-He is thought to be the father of the concept of the Gauche Divine ("divine left"), a movement of leftist intellectuals and artists that spread through Barcelona in the 1960s and early 1970s.
+He is thought to be the father of the concept of the gauche divine ('divine left'), a movement of leftist intellectuals and artists that spread through Barcelona in the 1960s and early 1970s.
 The majority of its members came from the well-to-do classes of the Catalan capital.

+Sagarra died on 9 May 2025, at the age of 86.